-- Homes are factory-built and then transported to the site: This unique process cuts down on waste, allows for top-notch quality control, and permits building in all types of weather.
+Homes are factory-built and then transported to the site: This unique process cuts down on waste, allows for top-notch quality control, and permits building in all types of weather.
 Fleetwood homebuilding factories are located in seven states: California, Georgia, Idaho, Oregon, Tennessee, Texas and Virginia.

-- Floor plans available online: Prospective homebuyers can input their zip codes to find a variety of plans for homes available in different regions of the country.
+Floor plans available online: Prospective homebuyers can input their zip codes to find a variety of plans for homes available in different regions of the country.

-- Sustainable materials: All homes are built using as many sustainable materials as possible, reducing the effect on the environment.
+Sustainable materials: All homes are built using as many sustainable materials as possible, reducing the effect on the environment.

-- Similar style homes: Since homes are factory-built, most models are similar in size and architectural style.
+Similar style homes: Since homes are factory-built, most models are similar in size and architectural style.
 Fleetwood specializes in easy-living ranch-style homes.

-- Brand name suppliers: Homes are built using materials from brand-name suppliers, which ensures a reliable supply of high-quality materials.
+Brand name suppliers: Homes are built using materials from brand-name suppliers, which ensures a reliable supply of high-quality materials.

-Fleetwood Homes Company Profile
+Fleetwood Homes Company Information